yiyuan-he/dotfiles/README.md

 # Set up:
 Config files for my personal development environment.
 It's designed to quickly set up on any Unix/Linux machine.
-I use a mixture of Arch Linux, Ubuntu, and MacOs and this environment generally behaves consistently across all OSes.
+I use a mixture of Arch Linux, Ubuntu, and MacOS and this environment generally behaves consistently across all OSes.

 ## Make sure the following are installed: